+The following are brief descriptions for all of the SkillsUSA Championships competitions.
+The official rules for each event are found in the SkillsUSA Championships Technical Standards.
 For contests that are too new for inclusion in the SkillsUSA Championships Technical Standards, there is a link at the end of each contest description.

-A five- to seven-minute demonstration of an occupational skill in an area in which a student is training.
+This contest requires a five- to seven-minute demonstration of an occupational skill in an area in which a student is training.
 Contestants use examples, experiments, displays or practical operations to clearly explain their skills using contestant-prepared visual aids.

 The contest evaluates teams for employment in integrated manufacturing technology fields of computer aided drafting/design (CAD), computer aided manufacturing (CAM), and computer numerical controlled machining (CNC).
 CAD operators construct the part geometry; the CAM operator generates the tool paths; and the CNC operator sets up and machines the part.